 We have made progress toward our 2020 goal, and considering feed-back from our stakeholders we have decided to strategically align our efforts and adjust the focus to critical suppliers as the priority target group for evaluation.
 As a result, our new 2030 objective will transpose our former goal beyond volume to a way in which our resources are more dedicated to managing suppliers’ impact and risk.

-Link to priority Sustainability Development Goals (SDGs)
+Sustainability Development Goals (SDGs)

 We closely cooperate with our supply chain to foster our continuous innovation and implement the most sustainable techniques in our day-to-day operations.